Adult Guardianship - Background Information

 ► Can there be co-guardians?

 The court can appoint co-guardians who are two different people who agree to be guardians.
-Usually the co-guardians are required to make decisions together about the ward and both sign financial documents about the finances, unless the appointment specifies that each co-guardian can make decisions or sign documents separately.
+Usually the co-guardians are required to make decisions together about the person.
+The appointment order usually specifies that each co-guardian can make decisions or sign documents separately.
 Both co-guardians have to meet the education requirement.

-The co-guardians should have excellent communication and trust each other because they need to work very closely together to make decisions in the ward’s best interests.
+The co-guardians should have excellent communication and trust each other because they need to work very closely together to make decisions in the person’s best interests.

 ► When can the court appoint a guardian?